 How do I know if my gum disease is serious?

-The best way to know if your gum disease is serious and progressing is to examine your gums.
+Examining your gums is the best way to know if your gum disease is serious and progressing.
 Infected gums may appear red and swollen.
 They may also bleed upon contact, even while brushing or flossing.
-If you are experiencing any of these symptoms call our office today to schedule an appointment.
+If you are experiencing any of these symptoms, call our office today to schedule an appointment.
 We can professionally examine your gums for periodontitis and discuss treatment options.

 Is gum disease common?

 Periodontal disease affects 47.2% of patients over the age of 30.
 It is more likely to affect you as you age.
-For example, it is found in up to 71% of adults above the age of 65.
+For example, it is found in up to 71% of adults above 65.

 Schedule a Dental Exam & Consultation

-If you are searching for a dentist in the Summit, NJ and East Hanover NJ area that treats gum disease, contact Metropolitan Center for Complete Dentistry today.
-Call us at 973-241-5169 or schedule an appointment online to learn what the best dental treatments are for you.
+If you are searching for a dentist in the Summit, NJ, and East Hanover, NJ, area that treats gum disease, contact the Metropolitan Center for Complete Dentistry today.
+Call us at 973-241-5169 or schedule an appointment online to learn the best dental treatments for you.